Investment: Intermediaries and collective investments

-Famous investors

-Investors famous for their success include Warren Buffett, who ranked second in the Forbes 400 list of the March 2013 edition of Forbes magazine.
-Buffett has advised in numerous articles and interviews that a good investment strategy is long-term and due diligence is the key to investing in the right assets.

-Edward O. Thorp was a highly successful hedge fund manager in the 1970s and 1980s who spoke of a similar approach.

-The investment principles of both of these investors have points in common with the Kelly criterion for money management.
-Numerous interactive calculators which use the Kelly criterion can be found online.

 Investment valuation

 Free cash flow measures the cash a company generates which is available to its debt and equity investors, after allowing for reinvestment in working capital and capital expenditure.
+It is often used by investors as a way of measuring profitability of the company.
 High and rising free cash flow, therefore, tend to make a company more attractive to investors.
+Free cash flow can be attractive to investors because having high free cash flow can be a good indicator for high dividend or interest payments.

 The debt-to-equity ratio is an indicator of capital structure.
+Debt-to-equity ratio measures how much debt is used to finance a company, compared to equity.
+A high debt-to-equity ratio means that a company relies more on debt to finance operations, and is much riskier to investors.
 A high proportion of debt, reflected in a high debt-to-equity ratio, tends to make a company's earnings, free cash flow, and ultimately the returns to its investors, riskier or volatile.
 Investors compare a company's debt-to-equity ratio with those of other companies in the same industry, and examine trends in debt-to-equity ratios and free cashflow.

+Earnings per share (EPS) is another way to evaluate a stock and its profitability.
+Earnings per share is measured by dividing the net income of a company by the total number of outstanding shares.
+A higher earnings per share is attractive to investors because it typically means the company is more profitable.
+EPS shows how much money a company makes for each share of its stocks.